 - All duly submitted full proposals are checked again for formal aspects.
-Proposals which do not meet the formal requirements will be rejected at this stage. - The information provided in the full proposal must be consistent and in accordance with the short proposal, extending it by providing more details and providing additional information.
+Proposals that do not meet the formal requirements will be rejected at this stage. - The information provided in the full proposal must be consistent with the short proposal and extend it by providing more information and details.
 Major deviations to the short proposal must be justified explicitly.
 If major deviations cannot be duly explained, it may be rejected by the jury at this stage.